NomicFoundation/hardhat/packages/buidler-waffle/README.md

 Also, you don't need to call `chai.use`.

 Note that by default, Buidler save its compilation output into `artifacts/` instead of `build/`.
-You can either use that directory in your tests, or [customize your Buidler config](https://buidler.dev/config/#path-configuration).
+You can either use that directory in your tests, or [customize your Hardhat config](https://buidler.dev/config/#path-configuration).

 ## TypeScript support